ayoola-babatunde/flairs/README.md

 Using [PRAW](https://praw.readthedocs.io/en/latest/), The Python Reddit API Wrapper, I extracted information about posts and comments and answered questions I was curious about.

+[1% rule of internet culture](https://en.wikipedia.org/wiki/1%25_rule_(Internet_culture)): Only about 1 percent of users on a website create new content.
+For example, there are 1.8 million users subscribed to r/soccer, but an average post only has 500 upvotes and top posts of the month have 35000 upvotes.
+The results of this analysis apply only to commenters on the subreddit.

 ### Questions to answer

 + General exploration